Fritz Quast - Click for high quality photo

 Licensed:

-United States District Court for the Eastern District of Texas
+U.S. District Court, Eastern District of Texas

-United States District Court for the Northern District of Texas
+U.S. District Court, Northern District of Texas

-United States District Court for the Western District of Texas
+U.S. District Court, Western District of Texas

 Member: